Moses Garuba, Ph.D.

 Dr. Garuba's research interests include multilevel database security, secure transaction processing, quantum cryptography, integrity of digital evidence, electronic privacy law, and e-commerce.

 He has authored numerous research articles and has received many awards from the National Science Foundation, Department of Defense and the Defense Advanced Research Projects Agency.

-He is the author of numerous research articles, has received many NSF, DoD, DARPA, and other awards.
-He is an editor of the Journal of Information Technology Impact (JITI), is an Associate Editor and Program Committee Member of the International Conference on Information Technology: Next Generations, is a member of the IEEE-USA Working Group on Bioterrorism, and is co-Founder of the International Federation For Information Processing (IFIP) Working Group 9.6 "IT Misuse and the Law.”
+He is an editor of the Journal of Information Technology Impact, an associate editor and program committee member of the International Conference on Information Technology: Next Generations, a member of the IEEE-USA Working Group on Bioterrorism, and co-founder of the International Federation For Information Processing (IFIP) Working Group 9.6 IT Misuse and the Law.